matthewkling/ggcube/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ggcube** is a ggplot2 extension for 3D data visualization.
-It helps you create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.
+**ggcube** is an R package that extends ggplot2 to support 3D data visualization.
+Use it to create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.

 The package provides a variety of 3D-specific layer functions to render surfaces, prisms, points, and paths in 3D.
 You can control plot geometry